IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 A light green colored object indicates it is part of the current selection.
 Its geometry in the Rhino scene receives the same color for extra visual feedback.

-A component which contains at least 1 error is displayed in red.
-The error can come either from the component itself or from one of its inputs or outputs.
+Red components communicate one or more error conditions.
+The errors can either originate in the component itself or one of its inputs or outputs.

 ![IMAGE](images/1-2-1/1-2-1_006-object-colors.png)
 >1.
 A parameter with no warnings or errors